arangodb/docs/3.11/security-security-options.md

 - `--foxx.enable`:
   If set to `false`, this option disables access to any user-defined Foxx apps.
-  Accessing the URL of any (existing or potentially existing) Foxx app will produce an HTTP 403 Forbidden error with this setting.
+  Accessing the URL of any (existing or potentially existing) Foxx app produces an HTTP `403 Forbidden` error with this setting.
-  ArangoDB's built-in web interface and all built-in REST APIs will remain accessible, except the Foxx service management API, which will make it impossible to install and uninstall Foxx applications.
-Setting the option to `false` will also deactivate the "Services" section in the web interface (introduced in: v3.10.5).
+  ArangoDB's built-in web interface and all built-in REST APIs remain accessible, except the Foxx service management API, which makes it impossible to install and uninstall Foxx applications.
+Setting the option to `false` also deactivates the **SERVICES** section in the web interface (introduced in: v3.10.5).
   The default value is `true`, meaning that Foxx apps can be accessed.

 - `--foxx.api`: